sudheerapte/popcornserver/ddoc/tokenizer-design.rst

 The exact Regex format of the tokens, and the exact names of all the special chars, are in the class constructor.

-Note the difference between a variable and a macro: a variable is a single token that starts and ends with braces, whereas the begin- and end-macro symbols are each a separate token and enclose other tokens in between.

 The tokenize method
 ^^^^^^^^^^^^^^^^^^^^